I’m an assistant professor at the University of Texas-Arlington, a Jew, an exhausted spouse and parent, and a freelance writer.

-Prior to pursuing an academic career, I worked as a local government practitioner.
-I’m still very passionate about local government work and remain a member of several urban and public admin associations.
+Local government is my jam.
+I’m very passionate about local government work and remain a member of several urban and public administration associations.
 Sometimes I write about local government as well!

-In 2017, ran for a local city council seat, while parenting two small children.
-It was a fantastic experience and I recommend that everyone challenge themselves and run for something!
+In 2017, I ran for a local city council seat, while parenting two small children.
+It was a a wild and fantastic experience and I recommend that everyone challenge themselves and run for something!
 You can hear more about my experience on this episode of the GovLove podcast.